Loading...

 Aimed at beginning to mid-career individuals interested in acquiring new workplace skills, this course will also benefit prospective or aspiring managers ready to take the next step in their careers.

-- Understand how individual, group, and organizational behaviours interact and impact each other and how these three levels impact the organization and its success.
+• 🗸 Understand how individual, group and organization behaviours interact and impact each other; and how these three levels impact the organization and its success.

-- Evaluate the various OB theories in the context of your organization and experience with supervisors, peers and staff.
+• 🗸 Evaluate the various OB theories in the context of your own organization and experience with supervisors, peers and staff.

 Notes

-- This 39-hour online course is accessible through eClass, the University of Alberta’s eLearning management tool.
+• 🗸 Fully online course, accessible through eClass, the University of Alberta’s eLearning management tool.

-- Learn through lectures and lively discussions as you broaden your network, apply the course content to the context of your work or organization, and explore its implications for your professional practice.
+• 🗸 Learn through lectures and lively discussions, as you broaden your network and apply the course content to the context of your own work or organization and explore its implications for your professional practice.

-- This is a graded course; assessment activities may include exams, projects, presentations, journals, or research papers.
+• 🗸 This is a graded course; assessment activities may include exams, projects, presentations, journals, or research papers.
+Refer to the course syllabus for details on activities and assignments.

 Recommendations